 Extractions come in two basic types – simple and surgical.
 Most extractions are considered simple, but extractions that involve a severely decayed or broken tooth or an impacted tooth will require a surgical extraction.

-During a simple extraction, you’ll first be numbed so that you are comfortable during the procedure.
+During a simple tooth extraction at Orchards Dental in Edmonton, you’ll first be numbed so that you are comfortable during the procedure.
 Next, Dr. Dennis George Anithottam will gently rock the tooth back and forth to help loosen up the ligaments that hold the tooth in place.
 Once the tooth is loose, he will use an instrument called an elevator to lift the tooth up and out.

-During a surgical extraction, we need to make an incision into the gum tissue to reach the tooth.
+During a surgical extraction at our Edmonton dental clinic, we need to make an incision into the gum tissue to reach the tooth.
 Again, you’ll be numb before we get started.
 Dr. Dennis George Anithottam will then make a small incision to access the tooth.
 In some cases, a tooth needs to be broken into fragments or we need to remove excess bone to successfully remove the tooth.
 If this is true in your case, Dr. Dennis George Anithottam will let you know exactly what to expect during your procedure.

 Orchards Dental - South Edmonton